vgs-samples/android-sdk-demo/show/src/main/java/com/vgsshow/androiddemo/samples/multiregional/README.md

 # File Provider Sample

-This sample of Activity demonstrates how to use manage different files in VGS Collect SDK(get access to the file, attach to SDK, detach, submit, etc.).
+This sample of Activity shows you how to support different regions(EU, US, etc.).

 ## Prerequisites

-- VGS Collect SDK v.1.1.0
+- VGS Show SDK v.1.1.0
 - Android SDK 19

 ## Support